B83 nuclear bomb: Design

+The bomb is 12 ft long, with a diameter of 18 in, and weighs approximately 2400 lb.
+The location of the lifting lugs shows that the greater part of the total mass is contained in the nuclear explosive.
+Its layout is similar to that of the smaller B61, with the warhead mounted in the forward part of the weapon to make the bomb nose-heavy.
+It was intended for high-speed carriage (up to Mach 2.0) and delivery at high or low altitude.
+For the latter role, it is equipped with a parachute retardation system, with a 46 ft Kevlar ribbon parachute capable of rapid deceleration.
+It can be employed in free-fall, retarded, contact, and laydown modes, for air-burst or ground-burst detonation.
+Security features include next-generation permissive action link (PAL) and a command disablement system (CDS), rendering the weapon tactically useless without a nuclear yield.

-The bomb has a variable yield: the destructive power is adjustable from somewhere in the low kiloton range up to a maximum of 1.2 MtTNT, some 80 times the explosive power of the bomb dropped on Hiroshima.
+The bomb has a variable yield: the destructive power is adjustable from somewhere in the low kiloton range up to a maximum of 1.2 megatons, some 80 times the explosive power of the bomb dropped on Hiroshima.
 The weapon is protected by a Category "D" Permissive Action Link (PAL) that prevents the enabling or detonation of the weapon without proper authorization.

-About 650 B83s were built, and the weapon remains in service as part of the United States "Enduring Stockpile".

 Aircraft capable of carrying the B83

 The following aircraft are certified for carrying the B83 bomb: